 To rectify the image, you will have to dial up Exposure Compensation (EC).
 According to the polar bear’s image, take a call as to how much you want to dial up EC.
 Set EC to +3, +4 or +5 and again take a snap of the polar bear.
 Experiment with EC settings and capture images of the polar bear until you create an image where the polar bear looks white and not grey.

-Street Photography at Night
+Light Trails / Street Photography at Night

 If you are capturing Street Photography at Night, the scene would look very dark.
 So, your DSLR’s light meter will brighten up the exposure to maintain 18% gray.
 And result in a washed-out image.
 So, you will have to dial down EC to -3, -4 or -5 to make the photograph resemble the natural night scene.

-After clicking a picture of the moon, it may happen that the moon looks like a white disc in the photograph.
+In moon photography, after clicking a picture of the moon, it may happen that the moon looks like a white disc in the photograph.
 So, the trick here is to dial down EC (darken the exposure) to -2 or -3 so that the resulting image looks natural and depicts the craters on the moon’s surface.

 We bring you ‘Jo & His Camera’ Comic Strips wherein a Magical Camera gives DSLR photography tutorials to Jo.

 To understand Exposure Compensation, Click on the below Image to see the Comic wherein the Camera explains Jo, the concept of Exposure Compensation with the help of practical examples.